 Any veteran or survivor can learn more about the PACT Act by visiting at www.VA.gov/PACT or calling 1-800-MY-VA-411.
 All veterans and survivors can apply for their benefits now.
 VA will begin processing PACT Act benefits for veterans and survivors on the earliest date possible, which is January 1st.
 Additionally, veterans can file a claim for PACT Act-related disability compensation or apply for VA health care now.

 PACT Act Resource Fair

-My office will be hosting a PACT Act Resource Fair on Friday, March 31st, 2023 from 11 a.m. to 1:30 p.m. at Laurel Ridge Community College in Warrenton.
+My office will be hosting a PACT Act Resource Fair on Saturday, August 5th, 2023 from 10 a.m. to 1:30 p.m. at Northern Virginia Community College in Sterling.
 Veterans and veteran families are invited to come learn more about how they could benefit from this bipartisan legislation.

 The event will feature presentations on what the PACT Act is and how veterans and survivors can qualify for benefits and care from the legislation and the processes required to enroll.
 Presenters will include: